Apr 27, 2017

 Then there’s editing.
 The manuscript is fine – isn’t it?
 There’s always a chance that both you and your writer have missed typos or repetitions.
 Or that there’s a structural problem which makes the whole manuscript less of a page-turner than it should be.
 At the very least, a final read-through by a member of the Society for Editors and Proofreaders is a good idea.

 Your book is well written and interesting.
-You can blitz all the likely publishers you know with submissions, and hope to get responses in the next six weeks or months; and if you are lucky enough to find a publisher, you’ll then wait probably six to eighteen months before the book appears.
-And you’ll have far too little control over the content or look of it, and won’t expect to get much more than 12% in royalties.
-By then you’ll have realised that you should have tried to find an agent in the first place, but… for an unknown writer who doesn’t plan more books, that’s even harder than finding a publisher.
+You can blitz all the likely publishers you know with submissions, and hope to get responses in the next six weeks or months; and if you are lucky enough to find a traditional publisher, you’ll then wait probably six to eighteen months before the book appears.
+Of course you’ll have far too little control over the content or look of it, and won’t expect to get much more than 12% in royalties.
+By then you’ll be thinking you should have tried to find an agent in the first place, but… for an unknown writer who doesn’t plan more books, that’s even harder than finding a publisher.

 You can sit passively by, or you can take action: self-publish.
 I unhesitatingly declare that the whole self-publishing process, from manuscript onwards to bookshelf, is best done by experts if you can afford them.
 A good summary of what to expect – and where to find help – can be found at Clays Publishing.

-If you can’t afford a personal service like the one above, you’re going to have to get somebody to provide a saleable physical book as cheaply as possible, and organise your own marketing.
+If a personal service is too expensive, you’re going to have to get somebody to provide a saleable physical book as cheaply as possible, and organise your own marketing.
 The big self-publishers are Amazon’s own self-pub arm CREATESPACE, and – in Britain – INGRAMSPARK.
 Createspace can be very cheap and perfectly adequate if you’re prepared to spend time working out how to use it and finding a suitable illustrator from whom to commission a good cover.
-Ingramspark is not expensive, also offers hardback publication and is big enough to invest in the latest digital colour printing, which promises to be very good indeed.
+Ingramspark is not expensive, also offers hardback publication and is soon to invest in the latest digital colour printing, which promises to be very good indeed.

 You’ve amended and tweaked, and you have several hundred camera-ready pages that must morph into a physical book.
 Look carefully at the ‘front matter’- first pages – of any book, and you’ll see that you need to get yourself an ISBN number (so that shops and Amazon can find it) and be sure to include your copyright symbol, as in ©Hannah Renier 2017.
 Please note that both an ISBN and a © are equally important to e-books.